 When do the clocks go forward?
 Everything you need to know about British Summer Time

-Next weekend will see the clocks go forward at 1am on Sunday, March 31 - which is also Mother’s Day.
+The clocks went forward at 1am today, March 31 – which is also Mother’s Day.

-The change means we will all lose an hour’s sleep overnight on Saturday.
+The change means we all lost an hour’s sleep overnight on Saturday.

 While most digital clocks, phones and even car displays will update automatically, you will still need to change analogue clocks and watches.